-The Company announced a change in its name to "First Mining Gold Corp.", and a change in the Company's strategy to focus on advancing its existing mineral properties towards production.
-In connection with the new strategy, the Company appointed Mr. Jeff Swinoga as its new President and Chief Executive Officer ("CEO").
-Dr. Chris Osterman, the Company's former CEO, assumed the role of Chief Operating Officer ("COO") and Patrick Donnelly, the former President, departed the Company in March 2018.
-The shares of the Company continued trading on the Toronto Stock Exchange (the "TSX") under the new corporate name on January 11, 2018, with the ticker symbol, "FF", unchanged.
+On January 10, 2018, the Company announced a change in its name to "First Mining Gold Corp.", and a change in the Company's strategy to focus on advancing its existing mineral properties towards production.
+In connection with the new strategy, the Company appointed Mr. Jeff Swinoga as its new Chief Executive Officer ("CEO").
+Dr. Chris Osterman, the Company's former CEO, assumed the role of Chief Operating Officer ("COO") and the shares of the Company continued trading on the Toronto Stock Exchange (the "TSX") under the new corporate name on January 11, 2018, with the ticker symbol, "FF", unchanged.
+In March 2018, Patrick Donnelly, the former President, departed the Company, and Mr. Swinoga was appointed as the President and CEO of the Company.